 To arrange an initial visit please contact Tracey Woosley on 743636 or e-mail firstname.lastname@example.org

 For a better idea of what the Home Delivery Service can offer, read our Library Blog

 Following on from the tremendous success of the Bookstart scheme, we work with the Health Visitors to provide all babies with packs of free books at their 8 month and 2 year health checks.
 As well as the books, the pack contains advice for parents about reading and rhyming with their baby or toddler, vouchers for children’s activities at Beau Sejour, and information about joining the Library.

 We give out a free book pack for all 3 yr olds: children receive a voucher via their preschool, and come into the Library to claim their book pack.

 We have also provided special book packs for babies staying on the Special Care Baby Unit at the hospital, with the support of the Priaulx Premature Baby Foundation.

 As well as family story and rhyme times, we can also offer specialist advice about the importance of reading and literacy in the Early Years.

-If you are working with a group you feel could benefit from accessing our Outreach service, or would like to find out more about what we offer, please contact our Outreach Librarian, Emily Pailing, on email@example.com or call the Library on 720392.
+If you are working with a group you feel could benefit from accessing our Outreach service, or would like to find out more about what we offer, please contact Emily Pailing, Outreach Librarian (Children's Services), on email@example.com; or Jackie Burgess, Outreach Librarian (Adult Services), on firstname.lastname@example.org; or call the Library on 720392.

 Join the Guille-Allès Library